 Reviewing Automated HTTP Screenshot Tools

-In our Screenshot Tool blog series, White Oak Security is reviewing some of the top HTTP screenshot tools that are currently available for penetration testers or bug bounty hunters.
-Each of these blog posts covers the available features within the tool, how easy it is to use, and any problems that may arise while performing simple scans.
-At the end of this series, we’ll have all the tools put to the test to compare their effectiveness against a set of metrics to find the most useful tool.
+In this Screenshot Tool blog series, White Oak Security will be reviewing the efficacy of the top HTTP screenshot tools that are currently available for penetration testers or bug bounty hunters.
+Each blog post will cover the available features within the tool, how easy it is to use, and any problems that may arise while performing simple scans.
+At the end of this series, we’ll put all the tools to the test and compare their effectiveness against a set of metrics to find the most useful tool.

 Note: this series was written in Feb.
 2022.

 Sources & Customization